Winterage: Last Milk

 Lin Hixson (Every House Has A Door)

-The film takes the very personal, narrative space of memory and filters it through the abstract circulatory systems of language and archaic agricultural systems including the laying of hedges.
+The film takes the personal narrative space of memory and filters it through the abstract circulatory systems of language and archaic agricultural systems such as that of hedge-laying.
 Hedge-laying is a process whereby a hedge is cut back to its roots and layed horizontally in order to sustain and prolong its lifecycle.
 This process also results in habitat for wild life and has its own aesthetic traditions, depending on which part of the UK the laying takes place in.

-The language that appears in the film was created out of technical and dialect terms for aspects of dairy farming and hedgelaying and borrows generative tropes from systems of coding in order to create new words for feelings and qualities of place that don't yet exist.
+The language that appears in the film is created from technical and dialect terms for aspects of dairy farming and hedgelaying and borrows generative tropes from systems of coding in order to create new words for feelings and qualities of place that don't currently exist.

-Responding to the layers of memory, the image is cut and 'repaired' in a manner reminiscent of 'kintsugi', the japanese art of honuring a repair and embracing its flaws.
-The image is repaired into a new state which nevertheless acknowledges its loss.
-Here also the image connects with the kinetic qualities of the wearable sculptures designed by Grace Duval which gesture towards life and death (gold and black) and which usher in their own choreographic qualities as if they were a form of weather.
+Responding to layers of memory, the image is cut and 'repaired' in a manner reminiscent of 'kintsugi', the japanese art of honuring a repair and embracing its flaws.
+Despite being moved into a new state, the image nevertheless acknowledges its loss whilst connecting with the kinetic qualities of the wearable sculptures designed by Grace Duval.
+These ‘costumes’ gesture towards life (gold) and death (black) and usher in their own choreographic qualities, making visible the shift of light or the play of wind..

-The performative elements of the film arise from an imaginative ledger of choreographic material which Mark draws upon in relation to rituals acknowledging collective and personal traumas.
-The specific score that he performs was a singular iteration made for and within the space of the farm.
+The performative elements of the film arise from Mark’s imaginative ledger of choreographic material drawn from rituals acknowledging collective and personal traumas.
+The film’s specific movement score is a singular iteration, made for and within the space of the farm.

 Screenings include: Light Moves Festival (work in progress) 2021; Inbetween Time Festival (2021) Sentient Performativities 2022; Rencontres Internationales 2022; SAIC residency exhibition 2022; Artists Forum Film Festival, NYC 2022; Award Winner LGBTQ Unbordered International Film Festival 2022.